Chart Color Schemes

 Population

-Margaret River is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends
+Margaret River lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, an above median population growth is projected for Australian non-metropolitan areas like Margaret River.
-The suburb is expected to grow by 4,175 persons to 2041, reflecting an increase of 11.4% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and growth rates by age cohort from the ABS's Greater Capital Region projections released in 2023 based on 2022 data for areas not covered.
+According to these projections, the Margaret River (WA) (SA2) is expected to grow by 2,288 persons to 2041, reflecting an increase of 11.3% over the 17-year period.

 Frequently Asked Questions - Population